Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 10. Cryptanthus Bivittatus Bromeliad

-Native to Brazil, Cryptanthus bromeliad, also known as Starfish plant, Earth Star, or Red Star Bromeliad.
+Native to Brazil, Cryptanthus Bromeliad is also known as the Starfish plant, Earth Star, or Red Star Bromeliad.

 These plants can have ten to twenty leaves with small teeth or thorns on their wavy borders.

-In addition, strips on the plants can be in ivory tones as well as different colors of red and pink making it a popular houseplant.
+In addition, strips on the plants can be in ivory tones and different colors of red and pink making it a popular houseplant.

-Despite their flat appearance, these plants may grow to be up to two feet across.
+These plants may grow up to two feet across despite their flat appearance.
 Also, they produce tubular white and usually remain partially hidden in the middle of the rosette.

 11. Tillandsia Cyanea Bromeliad